A family of symmetric functions associated with Stirling permutations: Connections and future directions

 where the $f_n$ are in some commutative ring $A$.

 Recall that the multiplicative inverse $F^{-1}$ exists if and only if $f_0$ is a unit in $A$.
 The compositional inverse $F^{\left\langle-1\right\rangle}$ exists if and only if $f_0=0$ and $f_1$ is a unit in $A$.
-It is easy to check that in the former case, when we apply the specialization $h_{n}\mapsto f_{n}/f_{0}$ for $n\ge 0$ to equation (\ref{equation:exponentialmultiplicativeinverse}) we obtain that the $n$-th coefficient in the power series $F^{-1}$ is
+The reader can check that in the former case, when we apply the specialization $h_{n}\mapsto f_{n}/f_{0}$ for $n\ge 0$ to equation (\ref{equation:exponentialmultiplicativeinverse}) we obtain that the $n$-th coefficient in the power series $F^{-1}$ is

 In the latter case, after applying the specialization $h_{n}\mapsto f_{n+1}/f_1$ for $n\ge 1$ to equation (\ref{equation:exponentialcompositionalinverse}) we obtain that the $n$-th coefficient of $F^{\left\langle-1\right\rangle}$ is